MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - A method in a class may return only `self`, which means itself.

 - Information Hiding: It is about hiding information from different components of the program in order to be flexible.
 It is related to Encapsulation.

+- It is not recommended to use multiple inheritance and mixins.
+THey are problematic in terms of cohesion and coupling.

 3) Double underscores is called as dunder. \__init__ is a special method. \__repr__ and \__str__.
 These 2 special methods allow us to change how our objects are printed and displayed. len is a special method too, which runs a dunder method named \__len__ .